kledidervishi/portfolio-template/README.md

 # Portfolio

 Welcome to my portfolio!
-This is a portfolio website template built using Vite.js and Tailwind CSS.
+This is a portfolio website template built using Vue.js SCSS.
 With just a few simple steps, you can have your own portfolio up and running in no time.

 ## Getting Started